-If you are a primary producer and a small business entity, you can choose to work out your deductions for fodder storage assets under either the simplified depreciation rules or these UCA.
-For more information about the simplified depreciation rules, see Small business entity concessions on page 37.
+If you are a primary producer and a small business entity, you can choose to work out your deductions for fodder storage assets under either the simplified depreciation rules or these UCA rules.
+For more information about the simplified depreciation rules, see Small business entity concessions.